-Although we had talked about going for the past few years, we never found the time until this summer, when we made a lightening visit on our way to Holyhead to catch the ferry to Ireland.
-As navigator, I made the executive decision that we should stop, and so my parents, husband, and I spent a few hours soaking in the atmosphere of the city centre and being introduced to local folk group The Trials of Cato, whose impulse-buy CD ended up forming part of the soundtrack of our Irish trip.
-Over lunch, I said to my husband that we should return as part of my birthdaversary.
+Although MrElaineous and I had talked about going for the past few years, we never found the time until this summer, when we made a lightening visit on our way to Holyhead to catch the ferry to Ireland.
+As navigator, I made the executive decision that we should stop, and so my parents, MrElaineous, and I spent a few hours soaking in the atmosphere of the city centre and being introduced to local folk group The Trials of Cato, whose impulse-buy CD ended up forming part of the soundtrack of our Irish trip.
+Over lunch, I said to MrElaineous that we should return as part of my birthdaversary.
 We would have the chance to see the town decorated for Christmas and the time to properly explore it.

 And that’s exactly what we did.
-On our return visit we took the train, which was an adventure in itself.
+We took the train on our return visit, which was an adventure in itself.
 It required three changes and four different train operators, but everything was running on time and we arrived in Chester in the middle of the afternoon.
 The weather was grey and cloudy and cold, so we retreated to the hotel for the remainder of the day, resting up and making plans.

 From there we walked along the River Dee, pausing to watch as gulls surfed the weir.
 They let the current carry them along until they were almost in the turbulent white water then would fly 10-15 feet upstream to do it all over again.
 We crossed the river ourselves on the Old Dee Bridge; with a 14th-century construction date, it’s the oldest in the city.